kumarshantanu/basil/doc/intro.md

 In many cases, you may need to work on a group of templates to serve a use-case.
-For example, when using templates on the server side to render web pages you may setup common templates for certain fragments of web pages, and a number of more templates for every page.
+For example, when using templates on the server side to render web pages you may setup common templates for certain fragments of web pages, and a number of other templates for every page.
 In such a scenario, you almost certainly need template groups.

 Basil supports creating template groups from a number of sources.
-At its core, a template group is a protocol that anybody can use to implement own variety of template groups.
+At its core, a template group is a protocol that anybody can use to implement thier own variety of template groups.

 ### From a map